 I spend a lot of my time to research health and lifestyle changes, as the subject are now one of my main interest.
 This was not always the case but it became my calling after being really sick with Palmoplantar Pustulosis for a couple of years.

-It all stared 6 months after my daughter was born.
+It all started 6 months after my daughter was born.
 I always seemed to have a cold.
-I was continuously suffering with thrush which understandably affected my love life, my skin got really bad and I developed Rosacea, a facial condition where your skin goes red and small little spots appear everywhere.
-I also kept getting a sty on my eye lid and the eyelashes kept falling off.
+I was continuously suffering with thrush (candida) which understandably affected my love life, my skin got really bad and I developed Rosacea, a facial condition where your skin goes red and small little spots appear everywhere.
+I also kept getting a sty on my eyelid and the eyelashes kept falling off.
 All of this was warning signs which I at the time choose to ignore.
 Today I obviously beating myself up for it.
 My body was trying to tell me something wasn't right and to slow down.
 I was living in the fast lane and pushed myself too hard at work, I wanted to have a successful career, being a super woman and at the same time trying to be the perfect mother and wife.
 Well a sign of our times I suppose.
 I wasn't thinking nor caring about what type of food I put in to me.
 Food was not on my priority list back than as there was no time to prepare nutritious food, well so I thought.
 We all set our own priorities.

 It’s in my nature to seek out and find information when I want to learn something.
 I need to know the hows and the whys and find it hard just to do things without not knowing why I'm doing them.
-When I began doing my research and looking in to the causes of this disease I started to realize there might be natural ways to combat this.
+When I began doing my research and looking in to the causes of this disease I started to realise there might be natural ways to combat this.
 I couldn't just accept the words of my dermatologist “There is no cure, this is for life, you will never heal, this condition is chronic”.
 “You might be lucky and have spells of remission but you are going to have to learn to live with it”.
 I do agree with the doctors there's no cure.
 A cure means you are taking something which eliminates the problem and it will never come back.
 I don’t think that’s the case with any disease.
-Once it’s there you will always be receptive to get it again if you do not maintain your body, and remove the cause.
+Once it’s there you will always be receptive to get it again if you do not maintain your body, and remove the root cause.

-I also sadly came to realize that most doctors have no or very little education in nutrition.
+I also sadly came to realise that most doctors have no or very little education in nutrition.
 They are taught how to treat a symptom and not the cause.
 An autoimmune disease are not a one single symptom but a cause and a result of loads of factors.

-Now five years after not having a single outbreak of PPP I'm confident my healing system works and I want to help you to heal too.
+Now eight years after not having a single outbreak of PPP I'm confident my healing system works and I want to help you to heal too.
 We all have different triggers to onset this disease and you need to understand which trigger is yours to be successful.